 - Role: Tells you how many engine revolutions produce one rear‑wheel revolution in that gear, combining gearbox spread and sprocket choice into a single performance characteristic.

-The teeth count on the front and rear sprockets determines the overall gear ratio:
+The number of teeth on the front and rear sprockets sets the overall gear ratio:

 Gear Ratio = Front Sprocket Teeth/ Rear Sprocket Teeth